Diolinux/PhotoGIMP/README.md

 * New default settings to maximize space on the canvas;
 * Shortcuts setted for the similars on Photoshop, following Adobe's Documentation;
 * New icon and Name from custom .desktop file.
+* The new default language is English (you can still change in the Settings if you want)

 # How to Install